Last Updated on May 16, 2024 by Sarah Wilson

 Cost To Enter St John’s Co-Cathedral

-It costs €15 to enter and included in the price is an excellent self-guided audio tour.
-Price includes entrance to the Cathedral and the oratory.
+It costs €15 to enter, and included in the price is an excellent self-guided audio tour.
+The price includes entrance to the Cathedral and the oratory.

 Note that the Cathedral is a popular spot for cruise visitors to visit, so queues to enter can be long.
-Check how many cruise ships are in from your vantage point at the Upper Barrakka Gardens to decide if it’s a good day to visit or not.
+Check how many cruise ships are in from your vantage point at the Upper Barrakka Gardens to decide if it’s a good day to visit or not or check on CruiseMapper.

 For details on opening hours, visit their website.